Authentication

 Initiate a Password Reset

-To initiate a password reset, send a POST request to /password-reset, specifying either a verified email address or phone number for the account in question:
+To initiate a password reset, send a POST request to /password-reset, specifying a verified email address for the account in question:

 POST /password-reset HTTP/1.1